WandererGuy/GAN-Face-Hair-Swapper/README.md

-## official code for paper "Privacy-preserving Face and Hair Swapping in Real-time with a GAN-generated Face Image", publication in IEEE Access (2024)
+## Official code for paper "Privacy-preserving Face and Hair Swapping in Real-time with a GAN-generated Face Image", publication in IEEE Access (2024)
 Welcome to our code base ^v^ We glad you are here.
 We hope this code is useful for you and the research community.
-## preparation
+## Preparation
-brief review <br>
+Brief review <br>
-checkpoint arcface, simswap same as checkpoint on https://github.com/neuralchen/SimSwap/blob/main/docs/guidance/preparation.md <br>
+Checkpoint arcface, simswap same as checkpoint on https://github.com/neuralchen/SimSwap/blob/main/docs/guidance/preparation.md <br>
-checkpoint age and gender by us<br>
+Checkpoint age and gender by us<br>
-checkpoint controllable GAN same as on https://github.com/amazon-science/gan-control <br>
+Checkpoint controllable GAN same as on https://github.com/amazon-science/gan-control <br>
-checkpoint for hair swap model same as on https://github.com/AliaksandrSiarohin/motion-cosegmentation?tab=readme-ov-file <br>
+Checkpoint for hair swap model same as on https://github.com/AliaksandrSiarohin/motion-cosegmentation?tab=readme-ov-file <br>

 For convenience, here is all checkpoints in google drive https://drive.google.com/file/d/1TTH619l82Lc9uB3CYILFgkqMb9xoaQ-q/view?usp=sharing <br>
 Step 1: Download and Unzip the file <br>
 Step 2: go into all_checkpoints folder, and you will see many folders , each have checkpoint(s) in it. <br>
-Step 3: Each folder has name , which is the path you must create to put the corresponding checkpoint in that path <br>
+Step 3: Each folder has name , which is the path you must create to put the corresponding checkpoint in that path .<br>
-if the path already exist in your code, you don't have to make the path, just put the checkpoint in existed path <br>
+If the path already exist in your code, you don't have to make the path, just put the checkpoint in existed path <br>

-Example: <br>
+Example of step 3: <br>
-folder name: insightface_func+models+antelope  <br>
+Folder name: insightface_func+models+antelope  <br>
-meaning that: the main code, you must create a path: insightface_func/models/antelope <br>
+Meaning that: the main code, you must create a path: insightface_func/models/antelope <br>
 and put the checkpoint belongs to insightface_func+models+antelope into insightface_func/models/antelope folder you just created.<br>
 Fun fact: as you can see, the separator '+' in the name separates directories

-## environment
+## Environment
-this is what we install on our server<br>
+This is what we install on our server<br>
-our server spec : 16.04 ubuntu , CUDA 11.3 (shown in nvidia-smi) <br>
+Our server spec : 16.04 ubuntu , CUDA 11.3 (shown in nvidia-smi) <br>

 conda create --name face_env python==3.9 <br>
 conda activate face_env <br>